 Writers Write is your one-stop resource for writers and this post is about 10 famous authors addicted to coffee.

-International Coffee Day is on 29 September every year.
-The day is used to promote fair trade coffee and to raise awareness for the plight of coffee growers.
+National Coffee Day is on 29 September and International Coffee Day is on 1 October every year.
+The days are used to promote fair trade coffee and to raise awareness for the plight of coffee growers.

 To celebrate I’ve put together a list of 10 famous authors who are or were addicted to coffee.